dotnet/docs/docs/core/compatibility/xml/7.0/xmlsecureresolver-obsolete.md

 ---
 # XmlSecureResolver is obsolete

 The method <xref:System.Xml.XmlSecureResolver.GetEntity(System.Uri,System.String,System.Type)?displayProperty=fullName> unconditionally throws an <xref:System.Xml.XmlException> at run time.
-If your application utilizes <xref:System.Xml.XmlSecureResolver> and you attempt to resolve an entity through it, entity resolution will fail with an exception.
+If your application utilizes <xref:System.Xml.XmlSecureResolver> and you attempt to resolve an XML resource through it, resolution will fail with an exception.

 Additionally, the entire <xref:System.Xml.XmlSecureResolver?displayProperty=fullName> type is obsolete.
 All references to this type will result in a [SYSLIB0047](../../../../fundamentals/syslib-diagnostics/syslib0047.md) warning at build time.
 If you've enabled warnings as errors, this will cause a build break if your application references <xref:System.Xml.XmlSecureResolver>.